SichangHe/igem-2022-dku-backup/src/attributions.md

 ### Yunyi Ru

 In charge of lab design, wet labs & wiki writing.
 Hosted journal club and science lecture for the human practice part.

+### Yuxin Wang
+Co-establish the project topic.
+In charge of lab design and wet lab for the yeast group.
+Also assist in Wiki writing and expert interview.